 - 1. Applicants must be a 501(c)(3) nonprofit. - 2.
 100% of the funded programs or services must be offered within the 12-zip UCM Service Area: 60609, 60653, 60636, 60621, 60615, 60637, 60620, 60619, 60649, 60643, 60628, 60617. - 3.
 Proposals must serve children and/or families within the UCM Service area that have experienced or been impacted by gun violence, physical violence, family and domestic violence, sexual abuse, and/or child abuse and or neglect. - 4.
-Applicants must demonstrate a readiness to serve at the beginning of the grant period, defined as the capability to provide oversight and ensure consistent and quality implementation of the proposed new or existing program, including descriptions of key staff and volunteers and their roles and responsibilities. - 5.
-The proposed program, service, or project must pertain to TRAUMA RESILIENCE, a UCM priority health area outlined in the UCM Strategic Implementation Plan - 6.
+Applicants must demonstrate a readiness to serve at the beginning of the grant period,

+- defined as the capability to provide oversight and ensure consistent and quality implementation of the proposed new or existing program, including descriptions of key staff and volunteers and their roles and responsibilities. - 5.
+The proposed program, service, or project must pertain to trauma resilience, a UCM priority health area outlined in the UCM Strategic Implementation Plan. - 6.
 Applicants must provide services to all persons in the target audience within the target geographic area, regardless of race, religion, sex, gender identity, age, disability, national origin or sexual orientation. - 7.
-All proposals must include SMART objectives (Specific, Measurable, Attainable, Realistic, and Time- Bound) that align with UCM defined metrics (PLEASE COMPLETE APPENDIX A - separate attachment). - 8.
+All proposals must include SMART objectives (Specific, Measurable, Attainable, Realistic, and Time- Bound) that align with UCM defined metrics (Applicants must use template in Appendix A provided by UCM.
+See 'Instructions for Completing the Grant Application' for details.) - 8.
 All proposals must use the provided worksheet templates to track progress of granted dollars, goals, target metrics, etc. noted to date, as aligned with the UCM strategic framework. - 9.
 Proposed programs/services must be modeled on evidence-based, effective, or promising practices (see glossary for more information).
 The proposed program or service must be based on at least preliminary evidence or an established framework of effectiveness. - 10.
 Grantees will meet with UCM communications staff to discuss the best ways to share the organization's story and the impact its project, program, or service has on improving community health.
 At no cost to the organization, UCM staff may create materials in the form of a written story, video package, and/or other digital storytelling that the organization can use to promote its work and secure additional funding.
 The materials may also be disseminated by UCM.
 The organization and UCM will review and approve all material before publishing.